ShiYaya/graph/README.md

 - **Together with sampling strategies, the computation can be performed in a batch of nodes instead of the whole graph** (GraphSAGE and LGCN)

+## Training Methods
+- by "A Comprehensive Survey on Graph Neural Networks"
+- [1stChebNet(semi-supervised GCN)](https://arxiv.org/abs/1609.02907)在训练方面的缺陷：the main drawback of 1stChebNet is that the computation cost increases exponentially with the increase of the number of 1stChebNet layers during batch training.
+Each node in the last layer has to expand its neighborhood recursively across previous layers.
+1. Fastgcn: fast learning with graph convolutional networks via importance sampling (ICLR 2018)
+1. Stochastic training of graph convolutional networks with variance reduction (ICML 2018)
+1. Adaptive sampling towards fast graph representation learning (NIPS 2018)

+- by "Graph Neural Networks: A Review of Methods and Applications"
+- GCN requires the full graph Laplacian, which is computational-consuming for large graphs.
+Furthermore, The embedding of a node at layer L is computed recursively by the embeddings of all its neighbors at layer L − 1.
+Therefore, the receptive field of a single node grows exponentially with respect to the number of layers, so computing gradient for a single node costs a lot.
+Finally, GCN is trained independently for a fixed graph, which lacks the ability for inductive learning.
+1. Inductive representation learning on large graphs (NIPS 2017)
+1. Fastgcn: fast learning with graph convolutional networks via importance sampling (ICLR 2018)
+1. Adaptive sampling towards fast graph representation learning (NIPS 2018)
+1. Stochastic training of graph convolutional networks with variance reduction (ICML 2018)
+1. Deeper insights into graph convolutional networks for semi-supervised learning  (arXiv:1801.07606, 2018)

 ## input allow edge features
 - ( by "A Comprehensive Survey on Graph Neural Networks")
 1. GNN (2009) The graph neural network model